 Great question – I want to be completely transparent about this guarantee.

 I'm guaranteeing at least 500 profitable trades over your first 12 months.
-Whether it's a 10% winner, 100% winner, or 1,000% explosion -- any positive return counts toward this guarantee.
+Whether it's a 10% winner, 100% winner, or 1,000% explosion…

 Now, don’t forget – our track record in undisputable…

-Historically unlockingFor example, when S.A.M. spotted JUNIPER NETWORKS and it rocketed 2,250% in just 7 days…

-When ‘The Perfect Timing Indicator’ identified the pattern on Roku that delivered a 513% gain – that qualifies.

-Even our "smaller" wins like the 219% return on ALBEMARLE in one week count toward this guarantee.
+For example…

+In The War Room – we’ve achieved a 75%-win rate with over 3,00 winning trades…

+Or Daily Profits Live – Where Nate Bear build his next $2.7 million portfolio LIVE from scratch; with trades you can follow…

+Or Profit Surge Trader – Trading just ONE stock.
+Historically unlocking gains as high as 276% in 11 days… 549% in 9 days… and 2,614% in 10 days…

+Or Post-Market Profits – Our ‘overnight profits’ strategy – where just two of our trades generated a cash pile of $500,000 in profits, overnight…

-The key point is this:
+The point is this:

-I'm guaranteeing that across all our services – you'll see at least 500 chances to win!
+I'm guaranteeing that across all our services – you'll see at least 500 different winning trades over the next 12 months…

 And here's the beautiful part of this guarantee:

 If we don't deliver, you get your money back AND you keep unlimited ‘Partner’ access to everything.